tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 In all these cases, an output test vector is determine manually from knowledge of the input test vector and knowledge of the expected behavior.
-These test vector are specialized for RLC/UM and RLC/AM due to their different behavior.
+These test vector are specialized for UM RLC and AM RLC due to their different behavior.
 Each test case passes if the sequence of primitives triggered by the RLC instance being tested is exacly equal to the output test vector.
 In particular, for each PDU transmitted by the RLC instance, both the size and the content of the